 This authority granted by the Supreme Court has also played a prominent role in the U.S.'s negotiations in, and ultimate adoption of, the 2015 Paris Agreement, which will have far-reaching impacts on energy markets worldwide.
-In fact, the Paris agreement (which is also not supported by the Trump Administration decided to pull the U.S. from) also took place in an international institutional arena (though not judicial), under the auspices of the United Nation's Framework Convention on Climate Change (UNFCC).
+In fact, the Paris agreement (which the Trump Administration decided to pull the U.S. from) also took place in an international institutional arena (though not judicial), under the auspices of the United Nation's Framework Convention on Climate Change (UNFCC).

 Interest groups may use a firm’s annual shareholders meeting as an opportunity to question the company in a venue where the exchange will be reported to the public.
 (This would be considered private politics, because it does not take place in a government institutions.)
 Taking these actions an additional step, however, an interest group that is a shareholder may make a more formal filing with the Securities and Exchange Commission (SEC).
 This would be a move to public politics and is called a shareholder resolution.